Book 1 of the Everness Series

 'Chock-full of awesome,' says Paolo Bacigalupi, 'the kind of airship-dueling, guns-blazing fantasythat makes me wish I could pop through to the next reality over!'

 There is not just one you, there are many yous.
 We're part of a multiplicity of universes in parallel dimensions - and Everett Singh's dad has found a way in.

-The app is a map, not just to the Ten Known Worlds, but to the entire multiverse - and there are those who want to get their hands on it very badly.
 If Everett's going to keep it safe and rescue his dad, he's going to need friends: like Captain Anastasia Sixmith, her adopted daughter and the crew of the airship Everness.

 Ian McDonald is one of Britain's most awarded and critically acclaimed SF writers; both The Dervish House and Brasyl have won the British SF Award and have been shortlisted for the Hugo Award.
 He currently lives in Belfast.

 - Publication date:

 'Has the high quality of writing that engages the reader and carries the plot forward at a furious pace ...
 Ian McDonald is one of those writers who is capable of charming any reader with his story-telling abilities.
 This does not disappoint' Birmingham SF Group. — Birmingham SF Group